deltachat/deltachat-core-rust/python/README.rst

    export DCC_RS_DEV="$PWD"
    export DCC_RS_TARGET=release
-   python -m pip install python
+   python -m pip install ./python

 `DCC_RS_DEV` environment variable specifies the location of the core development tree.
 If this variable is not set,